 Cologne Cathedral stands as a colossal monument of German Gothic architecture and a testament to the city’s enduring faith and artistry.
 Taking over six centuries to complete, the cathedral’s twin spires reach skyward, beckoning visitors from afar to witness its majesty.

-Walking through its massive doors, one is struck by the sheer verticality of the nave and the play of light through the stained-glass windows, which includes the modern masterpiece by Gerhard Richter.
+Walking through its massive doors, you’ll be struck by the sheer verticality of the nave and the play of light through the stained-glass windows, which includes the modern masterpiece by Gerhard Richter.
 The Shrine of the Three Kings, a golden reliquary said to contain the bones of the Magi, adds a layer of rich ecclesiastical history.

 A climb up the south tower rewards with breathtaking views of the sprawling city and the Rhine River.
 While you may be tempted to skip the 533-step climb, don’t!
 It’s part of the experience with some great views.
-I regret that I didn’t do this the first time I came here.
+And while it is high, the steps are more modern and it is a much easier climb than many other towers I have climbed in Europe.

 The cathedral’s endurance through World War II bombings has made it a symbol of resilience, earning its place as a UNESCO World Heritage Site and making it an absolute must-visit.